xi-project/zf-boilerplate/README.md

 ## Miscellaneous

-To merge changes in the project template with your project, do
+To merge changes in the project template with your project, pick a tagged revision you wish to use (`template-x.y.z` here) and do:

     git fetch template
-    git merge master template/master
+    git merge master template/template-x.y.z

 Resolve conflicts if any and mind any possible changes to `application.example.ini`.